1. How can I search the Library Catalog?

 6. Do you have any other journal databases that I can search?

 IAAO also subscribes to InfoTrac which is a journal database with citations and fulltext articles from approximately 100 real estate and public administration periodicals.
-Articles found in InfoTrac can be downloaded and/or requested from the Director of Library Services who will provide copies to members for free up to 25 pages per article.
+Articles found in InfoTrac can be downloaded and/or requested from the Research Librarian who will provide copies to members for free up to 25 pages per article.

 Members may access InfoTrac by logging in to the IAAO Web site and selecting the link from the “Research Library” menu under the “Resources” tab or from the left-hand menu on the “Research Library” page.